-The Eureka Mignon Specialita is one of the big names if you are after a dedicated home espresso grinder.
-This popular burr grinder has a small footprint while packing a punch.
-It ticks all the boxes for a prosumer espresso grinder with 55mm flat burrs, stepless adjustment, and low grind retention.
+Eureka Mignon is one of the big names if you are after a dedicated home espresso grinder.
+The Eureka Mignon Specialita is a popular burr grinder that has a small footprint while still packing a punch.
+Equipped with 55mm flat steel burrs, stepless adjustment, and low grind retention, it ticks all the boxes for those seeking a prosumer espresso grinder.

 Eureka Mignon Specialita Review